Halloween Prop ProjectsHome

 "Whoa!
 Wait a minute!
 No release agent?
 I just spent a bag of cash on this skull and we're not going to cover it with aluminum foil or plastic wrap or something?"

-That's correct.
-Elmer's glue won't stick very well to whatever material this skull is made of.
-And if you dilute your glue a little more (add more water), you'll have even less adhesion.
-I've done this half a dozen times without a problem.
-If you're still wary, then mix a thinner mixture of two parts water to one part glue.
+If you prefer not to use a release agent, Elmer's glue won't stick very well to whatever material this skull is made of.
+If you dilute your glue a little more (add more water), you'll have even less adhesion.
+I've pulled paper away from this skull dozens of times now without a release agent.
+It can be challenging, and If you're still wary, then mix a thinner mixture of 4 parts water to one part glue.
+See above note in Step 2.

 Apply a couple of layers of paper strips.
 Tear thinner strips if you're having trouble smoothing out the paper.
 Wrap your strips to just below the jaw line.
 Don't try to cover the bottom of your skull.
 Just the sides and the top.
 If your skull's mouth is open, apply paper to the edge of the teeth.
 Add a little extra mass to the jaw line to help it keep its shape when it's pulled in the next step.
 Smooth out any air bubbles and as many wrinkles as you can.
 When laying down strips, try to criss-cross them so that they help to hold each other in place.